Freedombase/web3-login/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-## ALPHA stage
+## BETA stage

-This package is in active development and is bare bones.
-Do not use in production.
-Yet!
+This package is in active development and is working, but many features are still missing and bugs are very much likely.
+Use with caution!

 ## Getting started